dockersamples/global-2018-hol/mta-dotnet/README.md

 > The app has a modern architecture now, powered by Docker and without needing a full rewrite.
 You've extracted key features from the app and run them in separate container, using Docker to plug everything together, and to give you a consistent build and deployment process for the whole solution.

 So far you've been running the application using Docker on the Windows node.
-Next youy'll learn how to push the images to a private registry and run the app in cluster with Docker swarm mode.
+Next you'll learn how to push the images to a private registry and run the app in cluster with Docker swarm mode.

 ## <a name="4"></a>Step 4: Push Images to Docker Trusted Registry